arangodb/docs/3.9/tutorials-reduce-memory-footprint.md

 ----------

 ```
---cache.size 10485760
+--cache.size 0
 ```

+This option disables the ArangoDB edge [cache](programs-arangod-cache.html).
+In versions before v3.9.2, you can limit the size to a minimum of 10485760 (10 MB).

-This option limits the ArangoDB edge [cache](programs-arangod-cache.html) to 10 MB.
-If you do not have a graph use-case and do not use edge collections, it is possible to use the minimum without a performance impact.
+If you do not have a graph use-case and do not use edge collections, it is possible to use a minimal cache size or no edge cache at all without a performance impact.
 In general, this should correspond to the size of the hot-set of edges.

 AQL Query Memory Usage
 ----------------------